--h,help Display help for the command ,
+-h,help Display help for the command ii, iicip Display help for the command

 The returned information includes-for each pod listed-the following values:

 Namespace: The namespace in which the Pod Name is defined.
 Name: The name that uniquely identifies the pod within a given namespace.
 Ready: Displays the number of containers that are currently running, out of the total desired number of containers.
 For example, "2/3" indicates that the desired number of containers for the pod is three, but only two are running.
 Status: The operational state of the pod.
 Pod-IP: The IP address that the pod's containers use to communicate with each other.
 Host-IP: The IP address of the host to which the pod is assigned.
 Node: The name of the node in which the pod is scheduled.